Home Sic Home

 Home Sic Home is a 1995 Philippine comedy film directed by Efren Jarlego.
 The film stars Dolphy, Dina Bonnevie, Babalu, Eric Quizon and Panchito.
 A play on the word "homesick", it was one of the entries in the 1995 Manila Film Festival.
+The film, which was shot in Los Angeles, California tells about three individuals who tried their luck in the United States, but realizing that it's still better living in the Philippines.